The most beautiful butterfly I have ever seen lives in the jungles of Central and South America.

 The blue morpho (Morpho menelaus) is as large as my open hand, iridescent blue above and patterned brown below.
 When it flies, sunlight winks blue on its open wings.
 On the upstroke it shines gold.

 In Panama we were transfixed when blue morphos appeared one by one above the road, floating toward and over us.
 They defied our efforts at photography so I looked for a video on YouTube.

-But only the slow motion videos matched my memory of morphos.
+Slow motion videos are the only ones that match my memory of morphos.
 (We did not see the black-blue butterfly in this video, only the all-blue one.)

 In fact they flew rather fast.
 You can see in this video how hard it is to keep up with one.